MCivas81/tabs-component/README.md

   - A dedicated Storybook story (`Tabs.stories.tsx`) has been created to showcase the component in isolation and demonstrate different variants and use cases.

 - **Unit Tests**
-  - Unit tests have been implemented with Vitest to ensure reliability and maintain accessibility and keyboard navigation behavior.
+  - Unit tests have been implemented with Vitest to ensure reliability and maintain accessibility and keyboard navigation behavior (100% coverage).

 ---